vivikaing/ArchiSmartCity/README.md

 ArchiSmartCity® is an Enterprise Architecture modelling language for Smart Cities based on ArchiMate®.
 ArchiSmartCity® extends Archi® modelling tool by adding new concepts and relationships of the Smart City domain to support the alignment with Smart City strategies.

 The ArchiSmartCity® modelling tool is created to be used by Enterprise Architects and Modellers who want to describe enterprise architectures for Smart Cities.
+It is a free and open source tool.

 Enterprise Architecture Management for Smart Cities website: